-[Update 2: Supreme Court will hear] Oracle’s lawsuit over Google’s use of Java in Android has been revived
+[Update 3: Oracle’s response] Oracle’s lawsuit over Google’s use of Java in Android has been revived

 The Google-Oracle feud has been ongoing since 2010.
 Java was created by Sun Microsystems back in the 1990s and Oracle acquired the company in 2010.
 A few months later, Oracle accused Google of using its copyrighted APIs and patents to develop Android and filed a lawsuit.
 Since then, we have seen the two companies wage a protracted legal battle in US courts.